Pakistan swears in new parliament amid chaotic scenes as Imran Khan supporters protest vote count - ExBulletin

 Pakistan swears in new parliament amid chaotic scenes as Imran Khan supporters protest vote count

-ISLAMABAD (AP) Pakistan's National Assembly swore in newly elected members of parliament on Thursday amid a chaotic scene as allies of jailed former Prime Minister Imran Khan shouted and protested against what they claim was a rigged election.
+Pakistan's National Assembly swore in the newly elected MPs on Thursday amid chaos as supporters of jailed former Prime Minister Imran Khan shouted and protested against what they claimed was a stolen election.

-Lawmakers from Khan’s Pakistan Tehreek-e-Insaf party repeatedly chanted “Vote thief!” » as Shehbaz Sharif, who is expected to form the next government, entered parliament with his brother Nawaz Sharif.
-Both men are former prime ministers.
+The Pakistan Tehreek-e-Insaf party, led by Khan, asked lawmakers to chant “Vote thief!” ” repeatedly as Shehbaz Sharif and his brother Nawaz Sharif entered the house to form the new government.
+Both men have already been prime ministers.

-Outgoing National Assembly Speaker Raja Pervez Ashraf administered oath to the new lawmakers at noon.
+Around noon, the newly elected legislators were sworn in by the outgoing Speaker of the National Assembly, Raja Pervez Ashraf.

 Ayab, like other lawmakers backed by Khan who was barred from running in the February 8 elections, joined the Sunni Ittehad Council to fulfill a legal requirement to serve in the Legislative Assembly, with the PTI excluded of the ballot under its official name and its candidates had to run in the elections as independents.